Hi! I am Tianyi :)

 It is well known that classical generalization analysis doesn't work on deep neural nets without prohibitively strong assumptions.
 This work tries to develop an alternative: an empirically grounded model of reward generalization in RLHF that can derive formal generalization bounds while taking into account fine-grained information topologies.

-Reward Generalization in RLHF: A Topological Perspective (accepted to ACL 2025 Findings)
+Reward Generalization in RLHF: A Topological Perspective (ACL'25 Findings)

 Tianyi Qiu†*, Fanzhi Zeng*, Jiaming Ji*, Dong Yan*, Kaile Wang, Jiayi Zhou, Han Yang, Juntao Dai, Xuehai Pan, Yaodong Yang (2025) (†Project lead, *Equal technical contribution)